electron/electronjs.org-old/CONTRIBUTING.md

 ## How the Site is Built

-### Styles

-The styles are based on [Primer](https://github.com/primer/primer-css), the CSS toolkit that powers GitHub's front-end design.
-It's purposefully limited to common components to provide our developers with the most flexibility, and to keep GitHub uniquely GitHubby.
-It's built with SCSS and available via NPM, so it's easy to include all or part of it within your own project.

-### Frontend JavaScript

-There's not a lot of JavaScript on the site, so we currently just use [vendored](js/vendor) third-party scripts in script tags, most of which are browserify-friendly modules downloaded from the [wzrd.in](https://wzrd.in/) web service.

 ### Metadata

 Much of the data for this website lives in the [_data](_data) directory.
 Jekyll loads data from YAML, JSON, and CSV files located in this directory and makes them available to all the templates.